apache/allura/pyforge/docs/install.rst

 Logging In, Getting Around
 ----------------------------------------------

-Part of the base system includes the test_admin and test_user accounts.
+Part of the base system includes the test-admin and test-user accounts.
 The password for both accounts is `foo`.
 The `test` project has several tools already configured; to configure more, you can visit the `Admin` tool (accessible in the top navigation bar when inside the `test` project).